hi :)

 - served as the Operations Lead for MIT Hacking Medicine, helping to organize healthcare hackathons like our annual flagship Grand Hack.

-- worked as an undergraduate researcher with the MetaConscious Group @ MIT Brain and Cognitive Sciences on building more biologically-plausible neural network architectures with realistic visual inputs for experimental neuroscience tasks.
+- worked as an undergraduate researcher with the MetaConscious Group @ MIT Brain and Cognitive Sciences, building more biologically-plausible neural network architectures with realistic visual inputs for experimental neuroscience tasks.

-- got my start with research in high school, where I got my feet wet with experimental neuroscience and pharmacology, and winning awards at ISEF
+- got my start with research in high school, where I got my feet wet with experimental neuroscience and pharmacology, and won awards at ISEF